 The discount rate applies to injury claims and so this may mean an increase in insurance premiums for motor or liability products.
 It may also mean that liability levels could increase.

-You can find out a little more information by downloading our Discount Rate Guide – or please call us to discuss this or any other enquiry.
+Please call us to discuss this or any other enquiry.